Waste management and recycling

-A brief description of how domestic waste is disposed of.
+A brief description of how household waste is disposed of.

 Describes where to recycle domestic waste and what happens to recycled items